Birth of Religions

 - Christian domination

 - Christianity has a long history of violent expansion in the Americas, Europe, and Asia.
-Still today, the Christian nations have a dominating role in the world.
-They no longer force people to convert to Christianity, but they have a disproportional presence in television, politics, economy, music, art, and culture all over the world.
+This violence has largely ceased.
+However, still today, Christianity exercises cultural dominance: the Christian nations have a disproportional presence in television, politics, economy, music, art, and culture all over the world.
 Western telenovelas, for example, are popular in many parts of the world.
 Western pop music is known around the world.
-This does not directly spread Christianity, but it makes its concepts and philosophy known to a large audience.
-For example, we can assume that a random middle class person in India is more likely to know who Jesus is than a random middle class person in the US to know who Shiva is.
+And while this does not directly spread Christianity, it makes its concepts and philosophy known to a large audience.
+For example, we can assume that a random television consumer in India is more likely to know who Jesus is than a random television consumer in the US to know who Shiva is.

 - Dominating religion

-- In general, the dominating religion of a country has some advantages over the other ones.
-Implicitly, the dominating religion is understood as the norm, which defines the morality, the world view, and the social codes of the society.
-Anyone who differs from that norm has to explain themselves.
-They may encounter suspicion or discrimination.
-For Christianity, this phenomenon is known as the “Christian Privilege”.
-Such a dominance does not directly convert others to the prevalent religion, but gives that religion an advantage if ever someone considers changing their religion.
+- In general, the dominant religion of a country will have some advantages over the non-dominant ones.
+Implicitly, the dominant religion is understood to be the norm, which defines the morality, the worldview, and the social codes of that society.
+Anyone who differs has to explain themselves, and may encounter suspicion or discrimination.
+For Christianity, this phenomenon is known as “Christian Privilege” .
+Such a dominance does not directly convert others to the religion but rather gives that religion an advantage if ever someone should ever consider changing their religion.

 - Restrictive laws

 - Still today, some countries recognize only a handful of religions.
-Indonesia demands that people declare themselves as one out of six religions; Egypt’s draft constitution makes room for only three faiths; in Israel, marriage is celebrated by state-approved religious institutions.
-In countries with religious education in schools, only a handful of denominations are usually allowed to teach.
-Technically, this forces nobody to adhere to any of these religions.
-However, if you don’t, you risk having trouble when you ask for your passport, want to marry, have your religion on equal footing in schools, or receive other services from the state.
+Indonesia, for example, demands that people declare themselves as one of six religions; Egypt’s constitution makes room for only three faiths; and in Israel, marriage is celebrated by state-approved religious institutions.
+In countries with religious education in schools, only a handful of denominations are usually allowed to be represented.
+While these laws do not force anyone to adhere to some religion, they do make life difficult for those who don’t.
+For the non-adherents, is more cumbersome to apply for a passport, to marry, to have equal representation in school, or to receive services from the state.
 Thus, these systems have the effect of mainstreaming citizens into the accepted religions.

 - State atheism

-- Although not a religion, atheism was also sometimes spread by domination.
-State Atheism, e.g., installed atheism by force in some communist countries.
-In some cases, people were physically forced to abandon their religion.
-In other cases, people could still theoretically believe what they wanted, but religious symbols, authorities, and teachings were removed from society.
-This gives an advantage to atheism.
-Still today, fundamentalist interpretations of religions are usually frowned upon in Western Europe.
-The general culture edges people away from literal interpretations of their faith.
+- Although not a religion, atheism was also sometimes spread in a very similar way to religion.
+During the Cold War, several communist countries established atheism by force.
+In some cases, people were physically forced to abandon their religions.
+In other cases, people could still theoretically believe what they wanted, but religious symbols, authorities, and teachings were removed from society altogether.
+Similar observations still apply to China today, where the state recognizes some religions but not others65, and actively suppresses some.
+These types of pressures give an advantage to atheism: when a religion cannot spread freely, it risks dying out.
+Even in the liberal democracies of Western Europe, there is a soft pressure to abandon fundamentalist interpretations of religions.
+These are usually frowned upon, and so the general culture edges people away from literal interpretations of their faith.

 Imposition of Religions